Citrate Utilization Test: Principle, Procedure, Results

 - Klebsiella pneumoniae ATCC 13883—citrate positive (growth; blue color)

 - Escherichia coli ATCC 25922—citrate negative (no growth or trace of growth)

 Procedure of Citrate Utilization Test

-- Inoculate Simmons citrate agar lightly on the slant* by touching the tip of a needle to a colony that is 18 to 24 hours old.
+- Inoculate Simmons citrate agar lightly on the slant* by touching the tip of a needle to a colony 18 to 24 hours old.

 - Place cap loosely on the tube.

 - Incubate aerobically at 35°C to 37°C for 18 to 24 hours.
-Some organisms may require up to 7 days of incubation due to their limited rate of growth on citrate medium.
+Some organisms may require up to 7 days of incubation due to their limited growth rate on citrate medium.

 Repeat the tests with equivocal results.